 Plus, this process isn’t designed for you to win anything.
 It’s really designed for the company to find the most qualified person to do the job for the least amount of money.

 Instead of an interview process that leaves things to chance and positions you as a commodity, you need to learn how to take control of the interview process where the employers come to you.
 An interview process where you become the judge and they become the contestants fighting for the opportunity to work with you.

 This is exactly what Top Level Executives and ambitious Professionals do on a regular basis.
 They don’t participate in an interview process that is designed for them to get the lowest pay.
 They position themselves in a way to negotiate for the highest pay rate.

 This is something that ANYONE can do.
 Even if you’re a recent graduate.

 These are the 7-Key Shifts that ANYONE can make to Thrive in today’s job market, regardless of your skills, experience or education.

-It’s the ultimate shortcut, that we have been using to empower vulnerable women around the world.
+Career Hacking is the ultimate shortcut, that we have been using to empower vulnerable people around the world.
 It’s what tens of thousands of people use to land their dream job and get paid what they’re worth WITHOUT having to go back to school or apply to online job boards.